-- 6.3 Idling: - 6.3.1 Manual-shift or semi-automatic gear-box: - 6.3.1.1 During periods of idling, the clutch shall be engaged and gears in neutral. - 6.3.1.2 To enable the accelerations to be performed according to normal cycle the vehicle shall be placed in first gear, with clutch disengaged, 5 seconds before the acceleration following the idling period considered of the elementary urban cycle (Part One). - 6.3.1.3 The first idling period at the beginning of the urban cycle (Part One) shall consist of 6 seconds of idling in neutral with the clutch engaged and 5 seconds in first gear with the clutch disengaged.
+- 6.3.1.2 To enable the accelerations to be performed according to normal cycle the vehicle shall be placed in first gear, with clutch disengaged, 5 seconds before the acceleration following the idling period considered of the elementary urban cycle (Part One) for four wheelers and IDC for 2 & 3 wheelers. - 6.3.1.3 The first idling period at the beginning of the urban cycle (Part One) shall consist of 6 seconds of idling in neutral with the clutch engaged and 5 seconds in first gear with the clutch disengaged.